 Nice Guys tend to experience a great deal of frustration in romantic relationships (and in life) which can lead to anger and resentment towards women.
 Generally, this is because the Nice Guy’s primary goal is to make other people happy.

 There is nothing inherently wrong with doing nice things for others.
 In fact, doing nice things for others can have a positive impact on your emotional well-being.
-But, doing nice things with unspoken expectations can lead to a whole host of problems – particularly when those expectations go unmet.
+But doing nice things when there is an unspoken agreement (and you have unspoken expectations) can lead to a whole host of problems – particularly when your expectations go unmet.

 In his book, No More Mr. Nice Guy, Dr. Robert Glover explains that Nice Guys are guided by three covert contracts.